johannabosch/QIIME2_for_Graham/README.md

-# **Comparative *16S* Amplcion Analysis using QIIME2 on the Graham Cluster**
+# **Comparative *16S* Amplicon Analysis using QIIME2 on the Graham Cluster**

 This is a public repo that can be used to learn how to conduct a comparative 16S amplicon analysis via QIIME2's microbiome analysis suite [1] on the Digital Research Alliance of Canada's Graham cluster.
-The tutorial is wirtten in bookdown format and covers each command and tool used step-by-step.
+The tutorial is written in Bookdown format and covers each command and tool used step-by-step.
 The analysis methods are formally reviewed in Bosch et al. [2], and outline each plug-in that is used, their associated references and the results of the study - methods are outlined in Chapter 3.

 **To start reading through each section of the analysis click this link - [LINK}**